What is grounded theory?

 Coding and categorization

 Coding is a fundamental aspect of grounded theory, where researchers systematically analyze the data by labeling and categorizing different segments.
+This is usually done with a QDA tool like QDAcity.
 Initially, Open Coding involves identifying and assigning labels to meaningful segments of data.
 Axial Coding follows, focusing on identifying relationships between different codes and categories.
 Finally, Selective Coding synthesizes the categories and develops a coherent theoretical framework.

 The process of grounded theory